Thy Neighbor | Loving Others through God’s ProvisionsOctober 18, 2014 - Author: Bernadette Saddik - No Comments

 How many times have I looked someone straight in the eye while he cried?
 And I couldn’t even see the tears because he swallowed them, hiding from the cruel public.

 How many times have I listened to someone’s words, but not her voice?
 And I couldn’t even hear the slight tremor she so tightly controlled, hiding from the cruel public.

 How many times have I looked in the faces of people who silently scream their pain, their anger, their grief?
 How many times have I ignored the habits that hide the evidence?

 There are many hurting people in this world.
 And it is so easy to look past them.
 I know.
 We all have our own burdens, and we often don’t seem to have the bandwidth to do anything about it.

 But I have to remind myself of when Christ explains to the woman at the well that “Whosoever drinketh of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life.”
 (John 4:14 KJV)

-So, if we drink the Living Water, we fill ourselves with God’s love, because love is enduring, and love (God) leads to eternal life (1 Corinthians 13).
+So, if we drink the Living Water, we fill ourselves with God’s love, and because love (God) leads to eternal life, and because God is enduring, that love we are filled with is enduring (1 Corinthians 13).

 Remember the woman who Elijah approached for something to eat?
 She was a widow who had only enough food for a scant last meal for her and her son during a terrible drought.